-The length of a dress can make or break your look.
-When comparing dress length by height, three categories of dress lengths are most common—mini, midi, and maxi.
-The type you choose can significantly impact your personal style for better or for worse.
-In this expert dress length guide, we hope to help you learn what you need to know to dress stylishly and confidently by choosing the most appropriate dress length based on a variety of factors from the occasion to your height, frame, and body type.
+Your hemline matters more than you think.
+When comparing dress length measurement by height, three categories of dress lengths are most common: mini, midi, and maxi.
+The type you choose can significantly impact your look.
+In this expert dress length guide, we’ll show you how to choose the most flattering style based on the occasion, your body type, and how your dress falls.

-Take your style game up a notch by knowing how and when to sport different dress cuts, from mini to maxi, tea-length to floor-length.
-This comprehensive guide will help you choose the perfect length to shape your wardrobe.
+Take your style game up a notch by knowing how and when to sport different dress cuts, from mini to maxi, tea-length to floor-length dresses.
+This comprehensive dress length guide will help you choose the perfect length to shape your wardrobe.

 What is the Standard Length of a Dress?